-As a born and bred Londoner, I’ve been known to be a bit dismissive of Shoreditch in the past.
-At some point, the artists moved out for more obscure parts of East London, the ad agencies moved in and I started to call it Hipsterville, or some other name that was not meant to be at all complimentary.
+As long-time Londoners, we’ve been known to be a bit dismissive of Shoreditch in the past.
+At some point, the artists moved out for more obscure parts of East London, the ad agencies moved in and we started to call it Hipsterville, or some other name that was not meant to be at all complimentary.

-I may have given it a wide berth for several years, only to be dragged in kicking and screaming for birthdays, dinners and other social gatherings I had no control over.
+We may have given it a wide berth for several years, only to be dragged in kicking and screaming for birthdays, dinners and other social gatherings we had no control over.

 Well, kind of.

-Anyway, who am I to judge a hipster?
-I really love dungarees, good coffee and edgy glasses so…
+Anyway, who are we to judge a hipster?
+We really love dungarees, good coffee and edgy glasses so…

-Diving into Shoreditch is best described as a full on sensory assault – one that will leave you dizzy and just the tiniest bit in love.
+Diving into Shoreditch is best described as a full-on sensory assault – one that will leave you dizzy and just the tiniest bit in love.
 Planning a visit and in need of a Shoreditch guide?
-Here are the 15 things to do in Shoreditch you shouldn’t miss.
+Here are the 22 things to do in Shoreditch you shouldn’t miss.

 The Best Things to do in Shoreditch